jaols/PSJumpStart/PSJumpStart/ReadMe.md

 The use of `dfp` files separates default parameters from the PowerShell scripts.
 The `dfp` files are loaded in a preset order where the first encountered setting is used.
 So user preference will override the default settings for the `psm1` module file.
 The preset order is defined in the `Get-SettingFiles` function.
 The `Get-GlobalDefaultsFromDfpFiles` populates the PowerShell variable from file content.

- As the `$PSDefaultParameterValues` may be set for all functions it is possible for `Write-Verbose` to present output from functions in `psm1` modules without typing `-Verbose:$VerbosePrefererence` in ALL function calls or the use of `Get-CallerPreference` command (which by the way is included for reference):
+ As the `$PSDefaultParameterValues` may be set for all functions it is possible for `Write-Verbose` to present output from directly called functions in `psm1` modules without typing `-Verbose:$VerbosePrefererence` in ALL function calls.
+To ensure debugging in nested `psm1` function calls you need to add the command `$PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value` in the calling `psm1` function.

 [The story behind the `Get-CallerPreference`function](https://blogs.technet.microsoft.com/heyscriptingguy/2014/04/26/weekend-scripter-access-powershell-preference-variables/)